 – Broadband Forum

 – IETF

+– ETSI

+Open Source

+– ONAP

+WSIS Action lines

+– C2

+Sustainable Development Goals:

-– – – –
+– SDG9

 Draft Question F/11

-Protocols supporting control and management technologies for IMT-2020
+Protocols supporting control and management technologies for IMT-2020 network and beyond

 (Continuation of Question 6/11)

-MotivationThe development of Recommendations on the requirements, capabilities, and architecture for 5G/IMT-2020 will be a very important subject of ITU-T SG13 in this study period.
-Accordingly, the protocols and mechanisms on key technologies to support the requirements and capabilities of 5G/IMT-2020 should be specified and provided urgently to meet the market requirements and to align SG11 work with the standardization effort of ITU-T SG13.
+Motivation

+During the 2017-2020 study period, ITU‑T SG11 Q6/11 has developed several protocols for control and management technologies such as orchestration, network slicing, network capability exposure, identification and network management of heterogeneous network environments to realize IMT-2020 network.

-The key technologies to realize 5G/IMT-2020 include control for 5G/IMT-2020 network, orchestration, network slicing, network capability exposure, identification, device authentication, fixed/mobile convergence, network management of heterogeneous network environments, etc. Especially, protocols and mechanisms to control 5G/IMT-2020 network for low latency, low jitter and packet loss, guaranteed bandwidth, very large scale network, flexible connectivity and topology, resources assignment and sharing, and network slicing should be developed with high priority.
-Also, protocols and mechanisms on common management system for 5G/IMT-2020 accommodating both fixed and mobile networks are other important issues that have to be resolved in the future activities based on the outcomes of FG IMT-2020.Currently, there is no Recommendation under responsibility of this Question.
+Artificial Intelligence (AI) application in network for enabling network automation and intelligence are important topics these days.
+How AI and big data technologies are leveraged to support intelligent control and management for IMT-2020 network and beyond should be specified and provided urgently to meet the market requirements.
+Especially, protocols to support intelligent control for IMT-2020 network and beyond, enhanced mechanisms such as low latency, low jitter and packet loss, guaranteed bandwidth, very large scale network, flexible connectivity and topology, resources assignment and sharing, and network slicing should be developed with high priority in the next study period.
+With specific requirements from vertical industries, user plane management should be enhanced to optimize the user path and meet industry needs.

+Also, protocols on common management system for accommodating both fixed and mobile networks are other important issues that have to be resolved in the future.

 Question